avindra/unix-info/src/about.md

 update the briefing as needed to suit the audience.
 -->

-In short, this project exists to provide a best-effort attempt to aggregate information about Unix.
+In short, this reference exists as a guide to present the subject in a clear manner that is well suited for study.

 ## Contributing